dgaddy/silent_speech/README.md

 python evaluate.py --models ./models/transduction_model/model.pt --pretrained_wavenet_model ./models/wavenet_model/wavenet_model.pt --output_directory evaluation_output
 ```

 By default, the scripts now use a larger validation set than was used in the original EMNLP 2020 paper, since the small size of the original set gave WER evaluations a high variance.
-You may want to switch back to the original validation set for your final run that will be used to get test numbers by using `--testset_file testset_origdev.json`.
+If you want to use the original validation set you can add the flag `--testset_file testset_origdev.json`.